-Calculate your Student Loan in South Africa and Get the Best Rate
+What is a Student Loan in South Africa?
+Get the best rate

 Investing in your education is paramount for your future, but what happens if you cannot pay for it?
 In South Africa there are many finance institutions which offer Student Loans.
 In this article we will teach you how to calculate your student loan and get the best rate.

 What a Student Loan is and How does it Work in South Africa?

 We are talking about a type of loan created to help students pay for their tertiary (or higher) studies.
 It is an instrument for those individuals who do not have the means to pay their education expenses for themselves.

 With this loan, you borrow money from a finance institution to pay for your education.
 Then, you have to repay what you borrowed plus the applicable interests.
 In South Africa you can take out a student loan either if you are a full-time or a part-time student.

 Where Can I Find a Student Loan Calculator in South Africa?